How we work?

 The NHS dental service is a 3rd party provider in healthcare terms – you are the 1st party, the practice is the 2nd party and the NHS is the 3rd party.
 This means that some or all of your dental treatment is subsidised by central government:

-Full subsidy – All under-18s, Under-19s who are in full-time education, expectant and nursing mothers and those receiving certain benefits e.g. pension credit
+Full subsidy – All under-26 years of age, expectant and nursing mothers and those receiving certain benefits e.g. pension credit.

-Part subsidy – Everybody who in not in one of the categories above.
+Part subsidy – Everybody who is not in one of the categories above.
 NHS subsidy is currently 20%.
 That means you pay 80% of your dental fees for NHS treatment carried out.

 This is a generous subsidy and NHS dental practices also have a larger framework of services to call upon to improve your care, for example, the Emergency Dental Service organised by NHS Ayrshire and Arran for out-of-hours emergency care.